 So, bad credit car financing is an option.
 However, such loans come with both good and bad news.
 The good news is that folks with low credit scores can still get loans, even if they are subprime auto loans.
 This can make a huge difference for someone who needs a car to get to work or school.

 The bad news is that borrowers with bruised credit might have to pay higher interest rates.
 If you’re wondering how to get a car loan with bad credit, find out everything you need to know to increase your chances of getting auto financing.
+Then it all comes down to one question: Can you buy a car without credit history or a cosigner?
+And the follow-up question is if you should.
+GOBankingRates asked some experts what to do if you find yourself in this situation.
+Here’s their advice.

 Check Your Credit Report Before Applying for a Loan